Professor Lord David Alton of

 responsible for International Affairs, Medico-Legal Matters.

-Dr Kofi Amu-Darko graduated from Ghana Medical School in 1989.
+Profile Dr Kofi Amu-Darko graduated from Ghana Medical School in 1989.

 He currently works as a General Practitioner in Stoke on Trent.